kristopolous/BOOTSTRA.386/README.md

       The Definitive All-in-one Graphical Tool-Kit for Micros and Terminals.
  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-  There's a lot of micros and a lot of        the future has arrived. graphics modes.
+  There's a lot of micros and a lot of        this future has arrived. graphics modes.
 Today there's CGA,
   Hercules, MDA, and EGA.
-And that's only     Use primitives like buttons, navbars, on the IBM-PC.                              and various "widgets" that will control
+And that's only     Use primitives like buttons, "toolbars" on the IBM-PC.                              and various "widgets" that will control
                                               your application.
-We handle rendering If you want a Tandy, CDC, Honeywell,        these abstractions on screen for you.
+We handle rendering What about Tandy, CDC, Honeywell,           these abstractions on screen for you.
-  DEC, or Zenith; it's a whole new
+  DEC, and Zenith?
+That's a different
   problem.
-And who's to say what's on         All you need to think of is terms the horizon tomorrow.
-Do you support        of Windows, Icons, Menus, and the Osbourne and the Compaq-1?
-Pull-Downs.
+How about the portables on         Think of your software in terms of tomorrows' horizon?
+Plan to ignore the      Windows, Icons, Menus, and Pull-Downs.
+  Compaq-1?
+Your customers won't.
 Even a WIMP can do it (TM).

-  This should not be your concern.
-You        It's the new paradigm of full-screen need to focus on the business of making     interactive applications.
+  Such incompatibilities shouldn't be         That's the new paradigm of full-screen your concern.
+You focus on making           interactive applications.
 Give your great microcomputer applications.
-We        customers the rich interface that are take all the guesswork of the display       easy to use and also, easy to create. capabilities out of the equation.
+We        customers the rich interface that are focus on making your application work       easy to use and also, easy to create. on tomorrow's computer.
 Give yourself that one-leg up on your
                                               competition.
-REPLs are dead.
+GUI is Good.
+GUI is God.
-  This is called a graphical toolkit.
+  It's called a "Graphical User Interface"
-  They have been in development for years     Just look at how beautiful at places like XEROX Parc Research and      your application can look with Carnegie Mellon University.
-And now,        BOOTSTRAP/386:
+  They've been in development for years       Just look at how beautiful at places like XEROX Parc in Palo Alto      your application can look with and Carnegie Mellon.
+And now, finally       BOOTSTRAP/386:

 </pre>